MSSQL for Pentester: Command Execution with xp_cmdshell

 Reverse shell using nxc

-nxc (NetExec) is a network service exploitation tool and a replacement of crackmapexec to perform the tasks.
-This tool gives the users flexibility to upload and download files.
-Here we will use nxc to upload the nc.exe into the target system and get the reverse shell.
+nxc (NetExec)—a successor to CrackMapExec—is a network service exploitation tool that lets users upload and download files.
+In this case, we will use nxc to upload nc.exe to the target system and establish a reverse shell.

 rlwrap nc -lvnp 6666